hfp/libxs/documentation/samples/libxs_predict.md

    magnitude for new locations.

 4. **predict_discharge**: Combines temporal sliding-window (14 days)
    with day-of-year seasonality as an extra input dimension.
-The model captures both short-term flow dynamics and annual patterns.
+   Log-transform on outputs (via `libxs_predict_set_transform`) handles heavy-tailed discharge data transparently.

 The fingerprint automatically determines per-output whether polynomial interpolation or distance-weighted kNN voting is more appropriate.
 Per-output confidence scores enable the caller to gate predictions and fall back to safe defaults when the model is uncertain.

+Timeseries samples use `LIBXS_PREDICT_EXTRAPOLATE` mode which enables recency weighting (recent neighbors preferred), adaptive multi-cluster blending on low confidence, and continuous-valued output without snap-to-nearest discretization.